castro-gzlz/mr-plotter/README.md

 **and add the following sentence within the acknowledgements section**:
 > This work made use of \texttt{mr-plotter} (https://github.com/castro-gzlz/mr-plotter), which has been developed with financial support from the Spanish Ministry of Science through MCIN/AEI/10.13039/501100011033 grant PID2019-107061GB-C61.

-## Credits to the exoplanet catalogs and theoretical models
+### To the exoplanet catalogs and theoretical models

 Please also give credit to the **catalog(s)** used:  <br />